MaxHalford/maxhalford.github.io/content/blog/halftoning-1.md

 }
 ```

 Now that the basics are out of the way, we can get into the thick of it.
-Threshold dithering is very simple; indeed we only have to iterate through each pixel and compare it's intensity to a threshold between 0 and 255.
+Threshold dithering is very simple; indeed we only have to iterate through each pixel and compare its intensity to a threshold between 0 and 255.
 In Go the grayscale values are the `uint8` type, meaning that they are unsigned ints written with 8 bits, thus our threshold value shall also be a `uint8`.

 ```golang
 func ThresholdDither(gray *image.Gray) *image.Gray {